Starting Guide for Hummingbird Feeding

 4. Space: If you have multiple feeders, space them out to reduce competition and allow more hummingbirds to feed peacefully.

-6 pc 1
+6 PC 1

 Maintaining Your Hummingbird Feeder